limbernie/limbernie.github.io/_posts/2018-08-29-wakanda-1-walkthrough.md

 ![529acb4c.png](/assets/images/posts/wakanda-1-walkthrough/529acb4c.png)

-`systemd` will attempt to restart the service every 300 seconds in the event it fails to start.
+`systemd` will attempt to restart the service every 300 seconds in the event it fails.

-If we change `/src/.antivirus.py` to something like this, we get a reverse shell via `nc` (which is available in the VM by the way) with `devops` privileges 300 seconds later.
+If we change `/src/.antivirus.py` to something like this, we get a reverse shell via `nc` (which is available in the VM by the way) with `devops`'s privileges 300 seconds later.

 ![4d3bb1e4.png](/assets/images/posts/wakanda-1-walkthrough/4d3bb1e4.png)